 Explore cutting edge science topics, their latest developments, and their relevance to society through speaker presentations followed by conversations between speaker and audience.

-Sponsored by the Gallatin Valley Friends of the Sciences, and hosted by the Museum of the Rockies, 600 W Kagy Blvd, Bozeman, Montana, the talks are presented on Wednesday evenings at 7 pm, followed by a brief social time with light refreshments in the museum lobby where audience members can engage the speaker.
+Sponsored by the Gallatin Valley Friends of the Sciences, co-sponsored by the non-profit community service organization Hopa Mountain, and hosted by the Museum of the Rockies, the talks for the 2024 winter/spring series will be presented in-person in the Museum of the Rockies’ Hager Auditorium on Wednesday evenings at 6 pm, followed by a question-and-answer period.

 The talks are free to the public.
 Face masks are recommended but not required.

 2024 Winter/Spring Science Inquiry Series